ritsat/empty_notification_widget/README.md

-# empty_notification_widget
+# Empty Notification Widget

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+A flutter project to show usage of empty_widget package.

 A few resources to get you started if this is your first Flutter project: